 - Spray Paint: there are so many color choices and, the best thing is, you have a creative licence to create your dream kitchen!
 We used Rustoleum Multi Purpose Spray Paint in Slate Blue but there are so many colors that would work: we had a hard time choosing between the pastels and loved the yellows, pinks and greens.

 - Metallic Spray Paint: who doesn’t love some metallic hardware in a kitchen?!
-We opted for a Rustoleum Metallic Elegant Finish in gold for the handles, sink, tap and hooks.
+We opted for a Rustoleum Metallic in Gold for the handles, sink, tap and hooks.

 - Regular Primer: most kids like to test the durability of their toys so a primer is a good call for improving the bond of the color spray onto the surface.
-If you don’t use these the paint will likely start to flake off over time.
+If you don’t use these the paint will likely start to flake off very quickly .

 - Plastic Primer: the kitchen sink, tap, handles, hooks and hob surround are all made from plastic and it will peel really easily.